History of Santa Monica, California in Timeline

 2010: Santa Monica Place Reopening

-After redevelopment, Santa Monica Place reopened in the fall of 2010 as a modern shopping, entertainment, and dining complex with more outdoor space.
+After redevelopment, Santa Monica Place reopened in the fall of 2010 as a modern shopping, entertainment, and dining complex.

-The 2010 United States Census reported Santa Monica had a population of 89,736.
-The population density was 10,662.6 inhabitants per square mile.
+The 2010 United States Census reported Santa Monica had a population of 89,736, with a population density of 10,662.6 inhabitants per square mile.

 September 2011: Expo Line Extension Construction Begins

-In September 2011, design and construction began on the 6.6-mile extension (10.6 km) of the Expo Line from Culver City to Santa Monica.
+In September 2011, design and construction started on the 6.6-mile extension of the Expo Line from Culver City to Santa Monica.

 As of 2013, 77% of all solid waste produced citywide in Santa Monica was diverted from landfills.